AntoineMeheut/Deckard/source/contributing.md

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-UniqueWordList could always use more documentation, whether as part of the
+Deckard could always use more documentation, whether as part of the
-official UniqueWordList docs, in docstrings, or even on the web in blog posts,
+official Deckard docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/AntoineMeheut/uniquewordlist/issues.
+The best way to send feedback is to file an issue at https://github.com/AntoineMeheut/Deckard/issues.

 If you are proposing a feature: